ucam-department-of-psychiatry/crate/docs/source/anonymisation/anon_config.rst

 *Multiline string.*

-Denylist any tables when creating new data dictionaries?
+Deny any tables when creating new data dictionaries?

 This is case-insensitive, and you can use ``*`` and ``?`` wildcards (as per Python's fnmatch_ module).